Simulated Patient programme

 Simulated patients portray the characteristics of real patients to help medical students to learn about doctor-patient interactions.

-The Edinburgh Simulated Patient Programme supports training and assessment of medical students and professionals, with our team of dedicated volunteers featuring in many different arenas such as teaching sessions, examinations and teaching videos/online learning packages.
+The Edinburgh Simulated Patient Programme supports training and assessment of medical students and professionals.
+Our team of dedicated volunteers get involved in teaching sessions, examinations and teaching videos/online learning packages.

 The Simulated Patient Programme was launched in 2001 by Programme Coordinator and Fellow in Medical Education, Bryan Allan.

 It was introduced to meet the needs of a re-structured and developed curriculum to equip students with the skills, competencies, attributes, and attitudes that would allow them to function effectively, and confidently, as a doctor following graduation.

 Therefore, it was believed important that students were given the opportunity to communicate with patients from an early stage in their training.
 The programme allows these interactions to happen in a safe and relaxed enviroment throughout the MBChB course and beyond.
 The programme follows the spiral feature of the MBChB curriculum in that students revisit themes again and again as they progress through the modules, with scenarios becoming more complex and challenging as the student continues through the years.